 The update of the remote resource status is performed in three ways: periodically, when the updated load of the snapshot exceeds a limit or when the number of jobs that have been submitted to the resource exceeds a limit.
 Using these three mechanisms a more accurate view of the remote resources status is achieved although inconsistent views might still happened between two consecutive updates.

-The entity responsible for performing such tasks is a Resource Manager, with pseudo-code depicted in Algorithm 1.
+The entity responsible for performing such tasks is the Resource Manager.
+The pseudo-code is depicted in Algorithm 1.